vaghanihet2001/HexLabel/README.md

 # 🚀 HexLabel

-**HexLabel** is an intuitive, modern annotation platform designed to make image and dataset labeling seamless and efficient.
+**HexLabel** is an intuitive, modern annotation web app designed to make image and dataset labeling seamless and efficient.
-It supports folder or file-based imports, annotation visualization, and integrates easily into AI/ML data pipelines.
+It supports Images imports, annotation visualization, and integrates easily into AI/ML data pipelines.

 ---